Dominicp16/Schwimmble/README.md

 ### MODS: (not yet implemented) ###

-create a folder and in it, put a file called "mod.config"
+create a folder, and in it put a file called "mod.config", and two folders called "img" and "modules"

 BASIC CONFIG:</br>
 put a [basic] tag at the top of your mod.config file